Learn about the types of meters and metering options, if you intend to buy electricity from a retailer.

 - Cumulative meters are read once every two months.
 On the month where your meter is not read, SP Group will estimate the month’s consumption based on a methodology approved by the Energy Market Authority.

 - Advanced meters, also known as smart meters or Advanced Metering Infrastructure (AMI) meters, allow electricity consumption to be measured at half-hourly intervals.
-With these meters, manual reading and estimation of electricity consumption will no longer be required.

 - There are two types of AMI meters – single-phase and three-phase.
 The type of meter required for your premises depends on your premises’ voltage intake level.
 Residential consumers typically require single-phase AMI meters.